mila-iqia/diffusion_for_multi_scale_molecular_dynamics/experiments/active_learning_si_sw/README.md

 Compute the reference ARTn saddle energy by going to folder `Si-vac_sw_potential`.

-Adapt the `lammps.in` file to make sure the correct path for the Si.sw potential is specified.

 Adapt the `run.sh` script to point to the correct LAMMPS executable, and run.

 This should produce an ARTn trajectory which identifies the "ground truth" saddle energy.